Sixth Sunday in Ordinary Time

-My priest friend works in a homeless shelter and tells me this wonderful story of compassion for sad situations that others are in.
+My priest friend works in a homeless shelter and tells me this wonderful story of compassion for the poor…..compassion for sad situations that others are in.

 TENNIS SHOES are a BIG thing for kids, most, especially boys.

-Well… one day coming in to help at the homeless center was a mom and her 12 year old son… The son struts in with these fantastic new, crazy looking if you ask me, expensive tennis shoes….
+Well… one day coming in to help at the homeless center was a mom and her 10 year old son… And he struts in with these fantastic new crazy looking if you ask me expensive tennis shoes….

-EVEN A CHILD CAN COMPASSIONATELY respond to a sad situation.
+EVEN A CHILD CAN COMPASSIONATELY respond to a cry from the poor.

-So here we are today…..LEARNING ABOUT JESUS and how he responds to the LONELY leper…the sad situation of His day and this is supposed to affect us INTO ACTION like Jesus did!
+So here we are today…..LEARNING ABOUT JESUS and how he responds to the LONELY leper…the sad situation of His day and this is supposed to affect us INTO ACTION like Jesus today!

 The sad situation before us ARE THE MONETARY needs used each year by CATHOLIC CHARITIES.
 Today, all throughout our diocese pastors are asking YOU, the faithful, to re-fill the monetary needs of CATHOLIC CHARITIES so it can operate, minister as Jesus teaches… responding to sad situations all around us.